 Curriculum Leads (Wellbeing)

-The result will mean ākonga experience national curricula in a way that is relevant to them and their whānau and the community that they live in – and have a positive effect on their wellbeing.
+The result means that ākonga and learners experience national curricula in a way that is relevant to them, their whānau and the community that they live in, fostering their wellbeing.

 - How to connect with a Curriculum Lead

 - How is wellbeing connected to the curriculum?